amilkov3/bar/Readme.md

 server and augment it:

 1. **Part 1** You will convert this implementation of the getfile server to act as a [proxy server](https://en.wikipedia.org/wiki/Proxy_server).
-  This server will accept incoming GETFILE requests into http requests for another server, such as one located on the internet.
+  This server will accept incoming GETFILE requests and translated them into http requests for another server, such as one located on the internet.
 2. **Part 2** You will implement a simple [cache server](https://whatis.techtarget.com/definition/cache-server) that communicates with the proxy via **shared memory**.